 Please don’t rely on GoFundMe to pay for your final expenses.
-A $10,000 guaranteed universal life insurance plan, which can provide coverage to age 90, 95, 100, or 120, can be purchased for less than $20 per month in many cases.
+In many cases, a $10,000 guaranteed universal life insurance plan, which can provide coverage to ages 90, 95, 100, or 120, can be purchased for less than $20 per month.

 #2 – To Transfer Wealth or Leave an Inheritance

 As of 2016, individuals can leave up to $5.45 million to their loved ones without paying federal estate taxes.
 But if your estate is valued higher than that, the difference is subject to a whopping 40% federal estate tax.

 Life insurance can pay for some or all of any applicable taxes your estate will owe.
 That way, more of your money goes to your heirs instead of the government.

 Life insurance can also make it easier to divide your assets between your heirs.
 For example, if you have a lot of real estate and other illiquid assets, it can be tough to split those up equally.

 Life insurance can be used to equalize the shares of your estate for everyone involved.

 Just make sure your life insurance benefit is paid out properly.
 Otherwise, it could be included in your estate and be considered taxable.
 Read this article to learn more.

 Perhaps you never acquired the amount of wealth you had hoped to in life but would like to leave your children an inheritance when you pass.

 You can do so for pennies on the dollar with a permanent life insurance policy, such as whole life insurance or universal life insurance (I recommend the latter).